 And there were in the same country shepherds abiding in the field, keeping watch over their flock by night.
 And behold, the angel of the Lord came upon them, and the glory of the Lord shone around them, and they were in great fear.
 And the angel said to them, "Do not fear, for behold, I bring you good tidings of great joy which shall be for all people.
 For there is born to you this day, in the city of David, a Savior, who is Christ the Lord.
 And this shall be a sign for you: you shall find the baby wrapped in swaddling-clothes, lying in a manger."
 And suddenly there was with the angel a multitude of the heavenly host praising God, and saying,

 And it came to pass, when the angels had departed from them into heaven, the shepherds said one to another, "Let us now go even to Bethlehem, and see this thing which has come to pass, which the Lord has made known to us."
-(And behold, the star, which they saw in the east, went before them, until it came and stood over where the young child was.
-When they saw the star, they rejoiced with exceeding great joy.)* And they came with haste, and found Mary and Joseph, and the baby lying in a manger.
+And they came with haste, and found Mary and Joseph, and the baby lying in a manger.
 And when they had seen it, they made known abroad the saying which was told to them concerning this child.
 And all those who heard it, wondered at those things which were told to them by the shepherds.
 But Mary kept all these things, and pondered them in her heart.
-And the shepherds returned, glorifying and praising God for all the things that they had heard and seen, as it was told to them...
+And the shepherds returned, glorifying and praising God for all the things that they had heard and seen, as it was told to them.

 And the child grew, and became strong in spirit, filled with wisdom.
 And the grace of God was upon him.